ronsos/CarND-Traffic-Sign-Classifier/writeup.md

 Image 5 (70 km/hr) has digits that are generally light and part of the '0' is washed out.
 The way the '0' looks, it could be confused with a '5' or '8'.
 Since there are no 75 kph or 78 kph signs in the database, this may be classifiable.

 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: